Sporting Kansas City

-Sporting Kansas City is an American men's professional soccer club that plays in Major League Soccer and is based in the Kansas City metropolitan area.
-The administrative offices are located in Downtown Kansas City, Missouri, and the team clubhouse and practice facilities are located in Kansas City, Kansas, near Children's Mercy Park.
-The club competes as a part of the league's Western Conference.
+Sporting Kansas City is an American professional soccer club based in the Kansas City metropolitan area.
+The club competes in Major League Soccer (MLS) as a member of the Western Conference.
+The administrative offices are located in downtown Kansas City, Missouri, and the team clubhouse and practice facilities are located in Kansas City, Kansas.
+The team has played its home matches at Children's Mercy Park since 2011.